Registered Nurse (RN) Resume Examples & Templates for 2026

 Let's break this down step-by-step so you can write a resume that says:

-Your resume summary is basically your elevator pitch—think of it like giving report, but to someone who doesn't know you yet.
+Your resume summary is basically your elevator pitch—think of it like giving a report, but to someone who doesn't know you yet.
 It should be short, confident, and packed with relevant information.
+If you have a concise, well structured summary, there is seldom the chance that the recruiter will not read further.
+So summary is something which makes or breaks your chance.

 "Registered Nurse with 5+ years of acute care and med-surg experience, skilled in managing high-volume patient caseloads, reducing medication errors, and improving patient satisfaction metrics.
 Proven ability to work in fast-paced environments with strong clinical judgment and compassionate bedside care."